 - In the Tortall Universe, the Great Mother Goddess is one of the two main deities of the Eastern Lands and Alanna's patron.
 The people who worship her generally see her in one of three forms, and one of them is Gentle Mother.
 During Beka Cooper's era (The Provost's Dog series), this one became more popular than the other two, thus erasing her warrior aspect, which led to her choosing Alanna as her champion.

 - Lady Chaos, from the Journey to Chaos series, is sometimes referred to as "The Mother of All Things" because the multiverse was born out of her.
 It is her energy that sustains the multiverse but could also destroy it.
-The elves see her a benevolent, nurturing and empowering figure and refer to her as "Grandmother".
+The elves see her as a benevolent, nurturing, and empowering figure and refer to her as "Grandmother".
 Others are more likely to see a fickle trickster.

 - Nautilus Pompilius: In the song "Mother of Gods", the lyrical hero considers himself as the Creator of the world and his loved one as the Mother of Gods.